taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Majhee: **"Do you remember our last lab retreat, when we all went SCUBA diving?
 You're gonna come with me to bring the wetsuits up here."**

-### Page 9
+### Page 10

-**"In the year 2067, the safety valves on the Space Consortium's deep-sea silica harvesting rig in the Antarctic failed to activate, spewing partially distilled volcanic fumes and biogenic silica into the southern ocean currents.
-The disaster belched a huge cloud of hydrogen flouride into the [West Wind Drift](https://en.wikipedia.org/wiki/Antarctic_Circumpolar_Current), mixing the highly corrosive gas into an already critically damaged atmosphere, and transforming the surrounding ocean into a deadly sea of hydroflouric acid."**
+**"In the year 2067, the safety valves on the Space Consortium's deep-sea silica harvesting rig in the Antarctic failed to activate, spewing partially distilled volcanic fumes and biogenic silica, heavy with silicon tetraflouride, into the southern ocean currents.
+The disaster belched a huge cloud of hydrogen flouride into the [West Wind Drift](https://en.wikipedia.org/wiki/Antarctic_Circumpolar_Current), mixing the highly corrosive gas into an already critically damaged atmosphere, and lowering the pH of an already fatally acidic ocean."**

 *In volcanic fumes, [silicon tetrafluoride](https://en.wikipedia.org/wiki/Silicon_tetrafluoride) forms [hexafluorosilicic acid](https://en.wikipedia.org/wiki/Hexafluorosilicic_acid), which can further hydrolyze to [hydroflouric acid](https://en.wikipedia.org/wiki/Hydrofluoric_acid).*

-**"The poisonous cloud blinded many of the rig's crew, and the hydroflouric acid boiled anyone who fell into the ocean.
-The catastrophe claimed the lives of *everyone* on the harvesting rig, and for weeks, the deep-sea volcanic plumes belched unchecked into the Antarctic Convergence."**
+**"The poisonous cloud choked and blinded most of the rig's crew, and the hydroflouric acid burned anyone who fell into the ocean.
+The catastrophe killed 32 people and sank the harvesting rig into the sea.
+For weeks, the silican tetraflouride plumes belched unchecked into the Antarctic Convergence."**

-### Page 10

 **"Everyone fled underground, trying to hide from the huge clouds of poisonous gas and acid rain that were sweeping around the globe in terrifyingly large and frequent cyclones."**